FatManWalking/the_fat_bot/README.md

 We also provide a YAML `Doom_Yaml.yml`, which we know is a functional conda enviroment for this project.

 ## ⚙️ Running the code
 Almost every parameter is adjustable via terminal commands when executing the code.
-For a full list of options scroll thorugh the `source/main.py`

 Examples:
 ```sh